-The Company's treasury department is responsible for managing the short term and long term liquidity requirements of the Company.
+The Company's treasury department is responsible for managing the short term and long-term liquidity requirements of the Company.
 Short term liquidity situation is reviewed daily by Treasury.
 The Board of directors has established policies to manage liquidity risk and the Company's treasury department operates in line with such policies.
-Long term liquidity position is reviewed on a regular basis by the Board of Directors and appropriate decisions are taken according to the situation.
+Long term liquidity position is

-Typically the Company ensures that it has sufficient cash on demand to meet expected operational expenses for a period of 60 days, including the servicing of financial obligations, this excludes the potential impact of extreme circumstances that cannot reasonably be predicted, such as natural disasters.
+Typically, the Company ensures that it has sufficient cash on demand to meet expected operational expenses for a period of 60 days, including the servicing of financial obligations, this excludes the potential impact of extreme circumstances that cannot reasonably be predicted, such as natural disasters.
 However, as this is the first year of operation, the company is looking to raise funds from its existing shareholders and will be able to meet this requirement in the coming year.

-22 Capital management
+23 Capital management